petrmikheev/endeavour2/README.md

 - Configurable video timings.
 - Supports both vertical (with wraparound) and horizontal panning.
 - Graphic layer uses RGB565 format.
-- Text layer has configurable charmap with 480 entries - e.g. ASCII + bold + italic variations + pseudographics can be loaded at once.
+- Text layer has configurable charmap with 480 entries - e.g. ASCII + bold + italic variations + pseudographics can be loaded at the same time.
 Supports bitmap fonts with sizes from 8x8 to 8x16.
 Supports special 4-color symbols mode (used to render Endeavour logo, see screenshots below).
 - APB3 control interface, Tilelink DMA interface.
 - Implemented in verilog. [source](rtl/verilog/video_controller.v)
 - There is [linux driver](software/linux/drivers/display.c).
 See usage in [include/endeavour2/display.h](software/include/endeavour2/display.h).